lumalav/HackerNewsProject/README.md

 # HackerNewsProject
 Please check the entire project at: https://wonderful-hill-02edb720f.azurestaticapps.net/#/

-Your solution must be developed using an Angular front-end app that calls a C# .NET Core back-end restful API.

-At a minimum, the front-end UI should consist of:
+Feature:

-* A list of the newest stories
+- [x] A list of the newest stories

 * Each list item should include the title and a link to the news article.
 Watch out for stories that do not have hyperlinks!